Guides/Counting Absence Days

 What if my passport does not have entry or exit stamps?

 Many UK airports use e-gates which do not stamp passports.
 The Home Office can check electronic border records.
 However, you should keep your own records: boarding passes, flight bookings, bank statements showing transactions abroad, and hotel receipts.
 If there is a dispute about dates, your supporting evidence will be critical.
+This is a common question when navigating the indefinite leave to remain process.

 How do I count absence days for multiple trips in a rolling 12-month window?

 Calculate the absence days for each individual trip using the departure-minus-return method, then add them together for all trips that fall within the same rolling 12-month window.
 Any trip whose departure date falls within the window contributes its full absence days to that window.
 The total must not exceed 180 days.
+This is a common question when navigating the indefinite leave to remain process.

 Do weekends and bank holidays count as absence days?

 Yes.
 Every calendar day you are outside the UK counts as an absence day, including weekends, bank holidays, and public holidays.
 There are no exceptions for non-working days.
 If you are abroad over a bank holiday weekend, those days are counted just like any other days.
+This is a common question when navigating the indefinite leave to remain process.

 This guide is for informational purposes only.
 It does not constitute legal advice.
 Always check the latest rules on GOV.UK or consult an immigration adviser.